 Corgis who have been introduced early, in a healthy way, to other dogs get along very well with other pets later in life.

-If your new dog is relatively old and wasn’t properly socialized as a puppy, then you may run into some problems that will require help.
+If your new dog is relatively old and wasn’t properly socialized as a puppy, then you may run into some problems that will require professional help.

 Your Corgi may start barking at other dogs and show some aggressiveness.